-The cooperative will offer practice facilitation in an intensive intervention and coaching phase (3 months) followed by a maintenance phase (9 months), and will have the following components:
+The Virginia Cooperative offers practice facilitation in an intensive intervention and coaching phase (3 months) followed by a maintenance phase (9 months), with the following components:

-- Expert consultation to help practices solve specific challenges in quality improvement and practice transformation.
+- Expert consultation from practice facilitators and physician faculty to help practices solve specific challenges in quality improvement and practice transformation

-- Data feedback and benchmarking.
-Practices will report on multiple dimensions of their experience, including ABCS measures, which will allow them to compare their performance to other practices and will inform their practice improvement efforts.
+- Data feedback and benchmarking based on practices’ reports on multiple dimensions of their experience, including ABCS measures, allowing them to compare their performance to other practices and informing their practice improvement efforts.

-The cooperative is using a stepped-wedge design with three intervention cohorts (3 months each of weekly coaching, plus 9 more months of active support), with practices stratified by geographic region and then randomized to a specific wedge and intervention start date (February, May, or August 2016).
+The Virginia Cooperative is using a stepped-wedge design with three intervention cohorts (3 months each of weekly coaching, plus 9 more months of active support), with practices stratified by geographic region and then randomized to a specific wedge and intervention start date (February, May, or August 2016).